WikiToLearn/WikiToLearnHome/doc/src/create-config.md

 - `-e|--environtment <env>`: This parameter is used to set the environment, from the list of available environments.
 According to the needs of the user, it is possible to set up a different characteristics, such as the absence of OCG.
 The available environtments will be discussed later.

 - `--domain <domain>`: This parameter is used to set the domain to access the local instance.
-This value is set to `tuttorotto.biz` by default.
+This value is set to `local.wikitolearn-test.org` by default.

 - `--branch <branch>`: This parameter is used to set the WTL repo branch that you want to switch to.
 This value is set to `master` by default.